The Architecture of SmartThings

 Automations appear in the Automations section of the SmartThings app.
 They are associated with a Location and not an individual user account; all users with access to the Location will therefore have access to all Automations created for the Location.

-Connected ServicesThe second method to control and automate your devices is by building a Connected Service.
+The second method to control and automate your devices is by building a Connected Service.
 With a Connected Service, you can subscribe to events, run the automation logic on your server, and send events back to the device you want to automate.

-While Automations and Connected Services share some similarities, Connected Services are typically used to build connections outside the SmartThings Platform.
+While Automations and Connected Services share some similarities, Connected Services are typically used to build connections outside the SmartThings platform.
 Connected Services can connect a user’s smart home to the broader world through third-party apps, services, and integrations.

-Visualizing the PlatformHere's a look at how these concepts work together on the SmartThings Platform.
-The high-level diagram below shows the Platform connections as they exist after a user’s smart home setup is complete:
+Here's a look at how these concepts work together on the SmartThings platform.
+The high-level diagram below shows the platform connections as they exist after a user’s smart home setup is complete:

 Notice that the user account shown is associated with one Location containing two rooms.
 Remember, a user account can be associated with more than one Location, and multiple users can be associated with a single Location.